dasalgadoc/cursor-rules/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

+## 🙏 Acknowledgments

+This project's rules and patterns are inspired by and built upon the excellent work and teachings from [Codely](https://codely.com/) and [CodelyTV](https://github.com/CodelyTV/).
+Their commitment to software craftsmanship and domain-driven design principles has been instrumental in shaping these rules.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.